conectado/conectado-blog/content/sharing-io-resources.md

 [^1]: https://draft.ryhl.io/blog/actors-with-tokio/
 [^2]: In fairness, deadlocks are still possible, if 2 tasks are waiting from one another preventing from making any other work.
+[^3]: https://draft.ryhl.io/blog/actors-with-tokio/ has a very good explanation on how this can be done!